halsafar/BeatSaberSongBrowser/README.md

 ![Alt text](/Screenshot.png?raw=true "Screenshot")

 ## Features
+- Folders!
+Organize your songs into folders.
-- Marking a song as favorite
+- Marking a song as favorite!
 - Currently supports these sorting methods:
   - Favorite: Anything marked favorite followed by the Default method.
   - Song: By song name (default).